priceline/design-system/CONTRIBUTING.md

 - Keep it simple
 - Keep changes as small as possible
-- Write tests for changes & try to maintain 100% code coverage
+- Write tests for changes & try to maintain or improve code coverage
 - Write documentation for changes
-- For new components, add stories to Storybook
+- For new components and feature additions to existing components, add stories to the Storybook
 - Announce your PR to the appropriate channels in Slack
-- Allow for enough time for everyone to review and discuss your PR
+- Allow enough time for everyone to review and discuss your PR
 - Remember that not every PR will be merged, but that's okay

 [docs site]: https://priceline.github.io/design-system/